Reki43/assignment-3-part-2/README.md

 Perhaps iptables or your kernel needs to be upgraded.
 ```

+>[!IMPORTANT]
+>If doing part 2, type `sudo pacman -Syu linux` to update your kernel to ensure you have the latest modules.
+Then continue the steps below to fix the iptables error.

 **Steps to fix iptables error:**
 1. `sudo pacman -Syu` -- Update your system
 2. `sudo pacman -S iptables` -- Update outdated iptables version
 3. `sudo systemctl restart iptables` -- Restart iptables
 4. `sudo reboot` - Reboot droplet